The Enslaved People Who Lived on Joel Lane’s Plantation

 In the national census of 1790, Joel Lane is listed as holding 27 people enslaved.
 (To download the page where Joel Lane and the number of enslaved people he held are listed, click here.)
 The census does not list the names of the enslaved; only a number.
 Lane’s will and the inventory of his possessions taken after his death provide more detailed information.
 In his will, Lane lists 28 enslaved people by name.
 Jack was included in the list and may have been the man he bought in Halifax.
 Following Lane’s death in 1795, the inventory of his movable possessions included thirty-two enslaved.
 Jack is not listed among them.
 If he is the same man purchased, aged 30, thirty years prior, it is possible that he died in the intervening year.

-Enslaved people were held in bondage called “chattel slavery” that legally allowed a slaveholder to pass ownership of an enslaved person to his heirs as he did his other possessions.
+Enslaved people in the America British Colonies (and later the United States of America) were held in bondage called “chattel slavery”, a system that allowed the status of slavery to pass generationally from mother to child, and legally allowed a slaveholder to pass ownership of an enslaved person to his heirs as he did his other possessions.
 Some 18th-century wills provide details about the enslaved beyond their names, such as what they did, how old they were, and family relationships.
 Unfortunately, Lane did not provide that information or why he left which enslaved person to which heir.
 Only the enslaved person’s name and the family member who was to inherit the bondsman were recorded in his will.

 Lane’s Will and Inventory

 In addition to Jack‘s disappearance, above, there are other discrepancies between Lane’s will and the posthumous inventory.
 (Click the tab above for a transcript of the document.)
 A person named Winter appears in the inventory; this is likely Winton, a victim of a transcriber’s carelessness.
-Previous transcriptions of Joel Lane’s will had their own error: the name Nancy was mistranscribed as “Getawney” in decades of JLMH materials.
+Previous transcriptions of Joel Lane’s will had their own error: the name Nancy was mistranscribed as “Getawney” in decades of JLMH materials due to confusion with an ampersand symbol.

 Auction of 1800